nightwatchjs/nightwatch-docs/guide/migrating-to-nightwatch/from-protractor.md

 ### Introduction

 Protractor was a popular end-to-end test framework for Angular and AngularJS applications.
 However, Protractor will [no longer be shipped][AngualarRFC] with the new Angular Projects as of Angular 12.
-This migration guide to help make the transition from Protector on your team to Nightwatch easier.
+This migration guide to help make the transition from Protractor on your team to Nightwatch easier.

 ### Getting Started